Vladimir Safatle: Biography

+Vladimir Safatle’s candidacy for the position of federal deputy for São Paulo with the Socialism and Liberty Party (PSOL) in 2022.

 Son of former guerrilla Fernando Safatle, who participated in the armed struggle against the dictatorship in Brazil as a member of the National Liberation Action, and Ilmeide Tavares Pinheiro, Vladimir Safatle was born in Santiago, Chile, in 1973.
 His family moved to Brazil due to Augusto Pinochet's rise to power, when Vladimir was just a few months old.
 In Brazil, they first settled in Brasília and, from 1987, in Goiânia, when his father took office as Secretary of Planning in the government of Goiás.

 In 1991, he moved to São Paulo, where he began his university studies.
 He simultaneously studied philosophy at the University of São Paulo and advertising at the Escola Superior de Propaganda e Marketing (ESPM).
 In 1997, he completed his master's degree in philosophy at the University of São Paulo under the supervision of Bento Prado Júnior, with the thesis titled "O amor pela superfície: Jacques Lacan e o aparecimento do sujeito descentrado" (The Love for the Surface: Jacques Lacan and the Emergence of the Decentered Subject).
 In 2002 he completed his doctorate in "Spaces and transformations of philosophy" at the University Paris VIII, under the guidance of Alain Badiou.
 His doctoral dissertation, titled The Passion of the Negative: Modes of Subjectivation and Dialectics in Lacanian Clinic, was published in 2006 by Editora UNESP and translated into French in 2010 (Georg Olms Verlag).